raghalink/dbt_rossmann_anayltics/README.md

 # Rossmann Analytics Engineering Project 🚀

-**End‑to‑end analytics engineering project** built on the [Rossmann Store Sales dataset](https://www.kaggle.com/c/rossmann-store-sales).
-Demonstrates a production‑style analytics workflow:
+**End‑to‑end analytics project** demonstrating analytics engineering principles and business-focused reporting.The project demonstrates a production‑style analytics workflow:

-**raw ingestion → deterministic cleaning (Python) → warehouse modeling with (dbt) → Power BI dashboard.**
+**raw ingestion → deterministic cleaning (Python) → warehouse modeling with (dbt) → Power BI dashboard** The primary focus is on building reliable, well-modeled analytical datasets, and using them to answer concrete business questions around sales performance, promotions, and competition.

 * * *